bcholodenko/Metadata-AI/README.md

 - Detects back-of-photo scans and extracts handwritten dates via OCR
 - Extracts and saves handwritten comments from the back of photos, translating to English if needed
 - Parses dates and location hints from folder names (e.g. `7-3-87`, `8-26 to 8-30-87 Hawaii`)
-- Falls back to AI visual date estimation based on fashion and technology in the image
+- Falls back to AI visual date and time-of-day estimation based on fashion, technology, lighting, and shadows
 - Writes `DateTimeOriginal` into EXIF and keywords/captions into IPTC metadata
 - Optionally geotags photos by identifying locations from visual clues, folder names, and resolving GPS coordinates
 - Low-confidence date estimates are skipped and logged to a `review.html` report for manual review